En samling af Weyses tekster

 Winding was one of the era's keen collectors of folk songs.
 Weyse writes about him in a letter to his foster son Ferdinand Schauenburg Müller on 29 August 1841:

 "The letter you sent me was damned not nice, not even from Jürgensen, but from Himmelløv's priest, Mr. Pastor Winding, with the nickname: Boopis, since he is like Homer's army, is in possession of a couple of the most enormous cow- and stare-eyes throughout Christian and anti-Christian Denmark.
-And what does the man of honor want? annoy me: he has 36 old giant melodies to which he wants me to add harmony, and if I understand him correctly: without a fee!”
+And what does the man of honour want? annoy me: he has 36 old giant melodies to which he wants me to add harmony, and if I understand him correctly: without a fee!”

 From folk tradition to community singing

-Weyse was determined to say no. Why he changed his mind after all is uncertain, but he ended up harmonising another 50 tunes and releasing them as booklet 2 with the same title as the first.
+Weyse was determined to say no. Why he changed his mind after all is uncertain, but he ended up harmonising another 50 tunes and releasing them as booklet two with the same title as the first.
 For this booklet, Royal Danish Library has as many as two handwritten scores from Weyse's hand, one of which was probably used as a source for the printed edition.
 On publication, the booklet was accompanied by a printed "Recollection" by AF Winding, which naturally gives a different impression of the proceedings than Weyse's letter:

 "After I had rewritten and arranged them [that is, the melodies], I turned to Mr. Professor Weyse with a request to publish them as the first booklet for piano, which he was immediately willing to do.”